-The following tables set forth summary financial data as of, and for the six months ended, June 30, 2023 and 2022, and as of, and for the years ended, December 31, 2022 and 2021 and should be read together with our consolidated financial statements and the related notes, as well as the sections of this prospectus entitled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" appearing elsewhere in this prospectus.
+The following tables set forth summary financial data as of, and for the nine months ended, September 30, 2023 and 2022, and as of, and for the years ended, December 31, 2022 and 2021 and should be read together with our consolidated financial statements and the related notes, as well as the sections of this prospectus entitled "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" appearing elsewhere in this prospectus.
 The summary financial data in this section is not intended to replace our financial statements and related notes.
-The summary consolidated financial data as of, and for the six months ended, June 30, 2023 and 2022 are derived from our unaudited consolidated financial statements included elsewhere in this prospectus.
-In our opinion, these unaudited consolidated financial statements have been prepared on a basis consistent with our audited financial data.
-The summary financial data as of, and for the years ended, December 31, 2022 and 2021 are derived from our unaudited financial data.
-The summary financial data as of, and for the years ended, December 31, 2022 and 2021 are derived from our audited financial statements and contain all adjustments, consisting only of normal and recurring adjustments, necessary for a fair presentation of such consolidated financial data.
+The summary consolidated financial data as of, and for the nine months ended, September 30, 2023 and 2022 are derived from our unaudited consolidated financial statements included elsewhere in this prospectus.
+In our opinion, these unaudited consolidated financial statements have been prepared on a basis consistent with our audited financial statements and contain all adjustments, consisting only of normal and recurring adjustments, necessary for a fair presentation of such consolidated financial data.
 The summary financial data as of, and for the years ended, December 31, 2022 and 2021 are derived from our audited financial statements included elsewhere in this prospectus.
-Our historical results are not necessarily indicative of our future results, and our operating results for the six-month period ended June 30, 2023 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2023 or any other interim periods or any future year or period.
+Our historical results are not necessarily indicative of our future results, and our operating results for the nine-month period ended September 30, 2023 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 2022 or any other interim periods or any future year or period.
 See Unaudited Pro Forma Combined Financial Statements reflecting the effect of the Merger on page F-43.